MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/04-Ex1-2-use-chat-market-research.md

     While a summarized document has its place (such as for an executive presentation), you feel that the presentation to your Sales colleagues should include the nuances and details found in Copilot's original responses.

     If the document Copilot generated includes the original, detailed research, then save it to your OneDrive as **EcoSense360 market research.docx**.
-However, if Copilot condensed its earlier detailed responses into a summarized version, then open a blank document in Word and copy and paste Copilot Chat's initial market research into it, along with its subsequent responses to your follow-up questions.
+However, if Copilot condensed its earlier detailed responses into a summarized version, then open a blank document in Word and copy and paste Microsoft Copilot's initial market research into it, along with its subsequent responses to your follow-up questions.
 Save the document to your OneDrive as **EcoSense360 market research.docx**.

    > [!TIP]
    > When you copy a Copilot response to paste it into a document, you can either highlight the exact content that you want and select Ctrl+C to copy it to your clipboard, or you can select the **Copy** icon at the end of the response.
 If you select the **Copy** icon, any extraneous text that appeared in Copilot's response, such as follow-up options or other suggested actions, is copied as well.
 Once you paste the content into your document, you should delete any of this extraneous text that was also included.